pikabe/neighbourhood-map/README.md

 App Description
 ---
 This application allows user to access information about five different locations using the foursquare API.
 The application renders markers at five different locations on a map using the google maps API.
-The locations can also be accessed using the app's side navigation menu, which renders the names of the locations.
+The locations can also be accessed using the app's sidebar, which renders the names of the locations.
 Locations and markers can be filtered using the input provided in the menu and when a location is chosen, an infobox opens at the location's position on the map with details about the chosen location.

 Installation and Configuration
 ---